Port Miami Tunnel: Overview

-Before completion of the tunnel, in 2009, nearly 16,000 vehicles travelled to and from PortMiami through downtown streets each weekday.
-Truck traffic made up 28% (or 4,480) of this number (Source: 2009 PB Americas Traffic Study).
-In 2010 it was estimated that around 19,000 vehicles traveled to the port daily but that only 16% were trucks.
+Before the completion of the tunnel in 2009, nearly 16,000 vehicles traveled to and from PortMiami through downtown streets each weekday.
+28% of the traffic consisted of trucks.
+In 2010, it was estimated that around 19,000 vehicles traveled to the port daily, with trucks accounting for 16% of the traffic.
 Existing truck and bus routes restricted the port's ability to grow, driving up costs for port users and presenting safety hazards.
-They were also thought to congest and limit redevelopment of the northern portion of Miami's Central Business District.
+They were also thought to congest and limit redevelopment of Miami's Central Business District in the northern portion.

 The Port of Miami Tunnel includes providing a direct connection from the Port of Miami to highways via Watson Island to I-395 and, along with the deep dredge, keeping the Port of Miami, the county's second largest economic generator (after Miami International Airport), supporting over 11,000 jobs directly with an average salary of $50,000, a competitive player in international trade.
 The Port of Miami provides 176,000 jobs, $6.4 billion in wages and $17 billion in economic output.
-(Source: 2007 Port of Miami Economic Impact Study).